mrkazawa/border-chain/README.md

 vagrant@actor5:~$ npm run gateway
 ```

-This will run the `gateway` server and wait for the IoT `device` to send the authentication payload to the server.
+This will run the `gateway` server and wait for the IoT `device` to send the authentication payload.

 #### Running the `device` ####